Datafable/gbif-dataset-metrics/documentation/basis-of-record-bar.md

 ## Description

 The basis of record bar groups the occurrences of a dataset in categories based on the [basis of record](http://gbif.github.io/gbif-api/apidocs/org/gbif/api/vocabulary/BasisOfRecord.html).
+It allows the user to discover what kind of occurrences a dataset contains.

 ![screenshot](../images/features/basis-of-record-bar-0debafd0-6c8a-11de-8225-b8a03c50a862.png)